CodeIntelligenceTesting/ci-fuzz-cli-tutorials/example-projects/advanced-setup/gradle/README.md

 ## Project Description

-This is an extended example gradle project which covers custom project setups:
+This is a Gradle project configured with **cifuzz** which includes:

-- multiple fuzz tests in one class
+- class with multiple Fuzz Tests
-- mixed unit and fuzz tests in one class
+- class with mixed Unit and Fuzz Tests
 - changed source directory for test source set
 - multi-project layout
-- more than one fuzzable class (with different findings)

 ## Run